noderators/elastos-supernode-setup/README.md

     Should return the current onduty supernode(arbiter) and the next list of supernodes in queue to submit block proposals every block(~2 minutes)

 ## Roadmap for this repository
-- Update the deb packages so if the node goes down, it alerts via SMS or email
 - Support redhat/centos machines by putting out rpm packages in addition to deb packages
 - Create a grafana dashboard for your supernode using elastos-metrics package

-## Ioex Mining
-If you want to, you can also use the same supernode server to run an ioeX mining node.
-This is entirely optional but if you install this, the metrics package from above will automatically start collecting metrics about your ioeX mining node.
-If you would like to read more about ioeX, visit [https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/Must_Read_Me.pdf](https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/Must_Read_Me.pdf)

-### How to download and install the packages
-1. Go to releases at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)

-2. Download the deb package for ioex-mainchain

-3. Install the ioex-mainchain package
-    ```
-    sudo dpkg -i --force-confmiss ioex-mainchain_0.2.1-1.deb;
-    sudo apt-get install -f
-    ```

-4. Install the metrics package(OPTIONAL)
-- This part is entirely optional and you can get by even if you don't install this package
-- If you decide to install the metrics package, you can get access to a lot of additional features such as metrics, alerting via email, alerting via SMS(in the future)
-- You can download the metrics package from the same release page at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)
-- Go to the top of this documentation to read up on how to configure the metrics package properly

-### Change configs
-1. Update /data/ioex/mainchain/config.json
-    - Change "PayToAddr" to your own ioeX wallet address
-    - Change "MinerInfo" to your own miner name(You can set any name you want)

-2. Now, start up your ioeX mining service
-    ```
-    sudo systemctl restart ioex-mainchain
-    ```
-3. Don't forget to open ports 30338 and 30339.
-This part is required if you're deploying this node on something like AWS as AWS blocks all inbound ports by default.
-This process may be different depending on which platform you're using to deploy the supernode.
-For example, if on AWS, you would go to "EC2 > Security Groups > Inbound" and open up ports 30338 and 30339

-### Verify whether the mining node is running
-- `cd /data/ioex/mainchain && ioex-mainchain-cli info --height` or `curl http://localhost:30334/api/v1/block/height | jq .`
-- You can get the full list of REST API endpoints available by visiting [https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/docs/Restful_API.md](https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/docs/Restful_API.md)

-### Use cli or RPC port to check other info
-- `cd /data/ioex/mainchain && ioex-mainchain-cli info --state` or `curl -H 'Content-Type: application/json' -H 'Accept:application/json' --data '{"method":"getnodestate"}' http://localhost:30336 | jq .`
-- `cd /data/ioex/mainchain && ioex-mainchain-cli info --connections` or `curl -H 'Content-Type: application/json' -H 'Accept:application/json' --data '{"method":"getconnectioncount"}' http://localhost:30336`
-- `cd /data/ioex/mainchain && ioex-mainchain-cli info --nbr` or `curl -H 'Content-Type: application/json' -H 'Accept:application/json' --data '{"method":"getneighbors"}' http://localhost:30336 | jq .`
-- `cd /data/ioex/mainchain && ioex-mainchain-cli wallet --balance EXeTCMMCtZTeL9DGmPuEuhSyPuZjfxsnXr` or `curl -H 'Content-Type: application/json' -H 'Accept:application/json' --data '{"method":"getreceivedbyaddress", "params": {"address": "EXeTCMMCtZTeL9DGmPuEuhSyPuZjfxsnXr"}}' http://localhost:30336 | jq .`
-- You can get the full list of RPC API endpoints available by visiting [https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/docs/jsonrpc_apis.md](https://github.com/ioeXNetwork/ioeX.MainChain/blob/master/docs/jsonrpc_apis.md)